 Of these four options I gave, I prefer the Hypodermic Crossbow NC the most.
 It does not need an O ring.
 It also does not require a shock collar or a rubber band.

 It also uses the Slip Cam technology that is unique to Rage.
 This technology makes use of a pivot point on the blades.
-The system results in the blade to anchor in the closed position.
+The system results in the blade anchored to the closed position.

 This technology eliminates the requirement for an alternative method to secure the blades.